-Air emissions of volatile organic chemicals, aerosols, corrosives, particulates, ozone depleting chemicals and combustion by-products generated from operations are to be characterized, routinely monitored, controlled and treated as required prior to discharge.
-Suppliers shall conduct routine monitoring of the performance of its air emission control systems.
+Air emissions of volatile organic chemicals, aerosols, corrosives, particulates, ozone depleting chemicals and combustion by-products generated from operations are to be characterized, routinely monitored, controlled, and treated as required prior to discharge.
+Ozone-depleting substances are to be effectively managed in accordance with the Montreal Protocol and applicable regulations.
+Participants shall conduct routine monitoring of the performance of its air emission control systems.